 If you are interested in growing beard yourself, here are the 15 best beard styles for men.
 You do not have to be stuck on what you think is the ‘only’ way to grow a beard.
 In fact, you would be delighted to know that there are several ways to sport a beard.
 This list will help you learn about them, and choose the best one for your own.

 This list includes not just the style, but also the way in which you can achieve it.
+I am sure you would be able to decide what beard style suits you after reading the article.
 Refer to the pictures and imagine whether it looks good on you.
 No need to go elsewhere and ask around as you have everything that you need – right here!

 This style may require patience when growing.
 You will have to go through looking patchy and quite unkempt, particularly throughout the first four months of growing your beard.
 After reaching a maximum length in 7 months, shape and cut it accordingly.
 This style stands out from the rest because you can keep it free.